Stefano Fantoni: Evaluation and management experience

 He has been nominated as the president of the International Foundation for the Development of Freedom of Science (FIT) in Trieste in 2008.
-In the same year he was nominated from the regional administration of Friuli Venezia Giulia as delegate to the commission Coordination of universities and research institutions of the Friuli Venezia Giulia.
+In the same year he was nominated from the regional administration of Friuli-Venezia Giulia as delegate to the commission Coordination of universities and research institutions of the Friuli-Venezia Giulia.

 He has also been nominated as the president of the Trieste section of Alliance Francaise in 2009.

 Fantoni was a member of the national committee for the evaluation of the basic research projects (FIRB committee) from 2007 to 2010 and member of the national committee to evaluate scientific museums and projects on popularization of science from 1995 to 1997 and from 2009 to 2010.

-He has been the first President of ANVUR (the Italian Agency for the evaluation of the university and of the research) (2011–2016).
+He has been the first president of ANVUR (the Italian agency for the evaluation of the university and of the research) (2011–2016).

 He has been the Champion of EuroScience Open Forum (ESOF), in occasion of the nomination of Trieste as European City of Science for the year 2020.
-He is at present on the board of the EuroScience committee.
+He is at on the board of the EuroScience committee.